 Many patients tell me that because of the appearance of their eyes, they’re often asked if they’re feeling tired, even when they’re well-rested and feeling energized.
 Often the culprit is sagging or wrinkled eyelids, and the good news is that eyelid surgery can usually address this common condition.
-However, men and women considering eyelid surgery at my Toronto practice often have misconceptions about the procedure, and I want to clarify those myths here.
+However, men and women considering eyelid surgery at my Toronto practice often have misconceptions about the procedure, including eyelid surgery recovery and visible scars.
+I want to debunk those myths here.

 Eyelid surgery is actually 1 of the most common cosmetic surgeries performed every year, in part because it’s a procedure that many men get.
 Also called blepharoplasty, eyelid surgery can be performed on either the upper or lower eyelids, or both.
 The results can dramatically improve someone’s appearance by creating a more youthful and rested look.

 In this blog post, I’ll explain why the myths surrounding eyelid surgery aren’t true and reinforce why the procedure is so beneficial.

 Myth No. 1: Chronic dry eye is a common side effect

 The risk of developing chronic dry eye after eyelid surgery is extremely low for patients who choose an experienced, board-certified plastic surgeon to perform the procedure.
 The condition is more likely to develop when an inexperienced surgeon overcorrects and removes too much skin during the surgery.
 (This is why the surgeon’s experience matters when seeking eyelid surgery.)
 I’ve performed thousands of eyelid surgeries during my career and am proud of the results and very low rate of complications experienced by my patients.

 Myth No. 2: Eyelid surgery results in noticeable scars